Frequently Asked Questions (FAQs)

 Why is my donor no longer available?

-A donor’s availability can fluctuate on a daily basis.
-This can be due to the donor’s family limit being reached, or the supply of the donor’s eggs being exhausted.
+Egg availability is subject to demand and adonor’s availability can fluctuate on a daily basis.
+Number of eggs available from an individual donor cycle, number of reservations for a particular donor and donor withdrawal from the program can all effect donor egg availability.
 When a fresh donor is reserved they will no longer be available on Eeve until they make themselves available for another cycle.

 Requesting a Donor Egg